awesomerank/awesomerank.github.io/lists/chentsulin/awesome-graphql.md

 * [relay-sink ★129](https://github.com/acdlite/relay-sink) - Use Relay to fetch and store data outside of a React component.
 * [recompose-relay](https://github.com/acdlite/recompose/tree/master/src/packages/recompose-relay) - Recompose helpers for Relay.
 * [Graylay ★24](https://github.com/larsbs/graysql#Graylay) - A GraysQL extension to create a Relay compatible Schema.
-* [Apollo Client ★4644](https://github.com/apollographql/apollo-client) - A simple alternative to Relay, integrates with Redux and comes with React and Angular bindings.
+* [Apollo Client ★4644](https://github.com/apollographql/apollo-client) - A simple alternative to Relay, comes with React and Angular bindings.
 * [react-relay-network-layer ★267](https://github.com/nodkz/react-relay-network-layer) - A network layer for Relay with query batching and middleware support (urlThunk, retryThunk, auth, defer and other).
 * [relay-subscriptions ★185](https://github.com/edvinerikson/relay-subscriptions) - Subscription support for Relay.
 * [Portfolio Relay Example ★9](https://github.com/alex-cory/portfolio) - An example website that fetches data from various apis and uses Relay and GraphQL to feed the data to React components!